sheerun/prettier-standard/README.md

 }
 ```

-Additionaly, you can use different versions of eslint and prettier.
+Additionally, you can use different versions of eslint and prettier.
 Just include them as a devDependency of your project. prettier-standard will properly recognize this, and use your versions of prettier and eslint instead.

 ## Related